"At Rutte Distillery we make genevers and liqueurs mainly."

 Guess we don’t need to mention again that Rutte Distillers tasting room and liquor store are well worth a visit.
 But historic Dordrecht, the oldest city in Holland, has much more to offer.
 Climb the tower of the medieval Grote Kerk and treat yourself with a magnificent view over the city.

 And don’t forget to check out the old warehouses along the historic harbour, which used to be the prominent trading centre in Holland for wine and all kinds of other food products.
 Staying overnight in Dordrecht might be a good idea as the city has not only a lot to offer but can also serve as a hub to visit nearby Rotterdam.
+Moreover, you can take your time to enjoy, for example, a Rutte Dry Gin.

-Updated: 10-06-2024
+Updated: 15-12-2024